 Plus there is a huge wide space where you can stand or sit on the roots.
 And the best thing is that you can have this spot all to yourself!
 It was totally worth all the trouble, am I right?

 IMPORTANT INFORMATION: Please note that basically this viewpoint is located on the edge of a cliff and there is a sheer drop right below you.
 As I mentioned before there is a wide area there so if you are not comfortable with heights you don’t need to stay close to the edge.
-Please always be careful and visit this place only for your own risk!
+Please always be careful and visit this place only at your own risk!

 I loved this spot so much that I convinced my boyfriend to come back the next day for sunset.
 The soft colors were amazing!
 We also discovered that there is another way to reach this spot.

 You need to walk all the way to Marienbrücke but instead of crossing the bridge, turn left and climb up on the hillside!
 This way is a lot harder because you need to slip through the barbed-wire fence and the way up is much steeper too.

 6. Viewpoint from the valley

 During our visit, we stayed in Hotel Weinbauer in Schwangau which was located right at the beginning of Schloßstraße, close to the fields.
 We could even see the Neuschwanstein Castle from our window!
 How cool is that?
 We visited in the middle of May so the fields were full of dandelions, it was so gorgeous!